udacity/create-your-own-adventure/english/batman/batman.md

 "This is the last time i am talking to John Cena"

 Bruce Wayne is not the Batman...I am!!

+John Cena exlaims.

+Bruce Wayne remembers his training under Ra's Al Ghul in order to see John Cena